The National Institute of Medical Herbalists (NIMH) is the United Kingdom’s leading professional body representing herbal practitioners.

 - Checks that all NIMH Members have professional indemnity, public liability and medical malpractice insurance.

 - Operates a mandatory comprehensive block insurance scheme.

 - Publishes a peer reviewed research Journal (The Journal of Herbal Medicine)

-The organisation has a long and industrious history.
+The organisation has a long and illustrious history.
 It was first established as the National Association of Medical Herbalists in 1864 by a group of herbalists from the north of England.
-Today the National Institute of Medical Herbalists has members across the UK and beyond.
-The Institute promotes the benefits, the efficacy and safe use of herbal medicine.
-Continuously striving to provide the best patient care through the work of our members we believe the evidence for what we do is clear: the long and safe track record of NIMH practitioners in the practise of a medicine that is as old as mankind.
+Today the National Institute of Medical Herbalists has members throughout the United Kingdom and internationally.